LambdaSharp/LambdaSharpTool/src/DocFx/articles/APIGateway.md

 ) { ... }
 ```

 Common query string parameters can be captured as a class and easily reused across methods.
 For example, the following class defines the same query string parameters as in the previous example.
-The determination if a parameter is required is slightly different, because the λ# tool cannot determine if a property/field initializer is specified.
+The determination if a parameter is required is slightly different, because the λ# CLI cannot determine if a property/field initializer is specified.
 Therefore, it is necessary to use the `JsonProperty` attribute with the `Required` property to specify if a query parameter is required or not.

 ```csharp
 public class FilterOptions {